gracelang/language/website/GraceDialects/logo.md

     penWidth := 4
     penColor := red

-You can change the speed at which the turtle walks by assigning to the variable `speed`
+You can also change the speed at which the turtle walks by assigning to the variable `speed`

     speed := 1
     forward 20